Here's The Difference Between Rolled And Quick Oats

 And if you have quick oats, but need rolled oats, don't fret too much.
 The texture might be slightly different, but not enough to warrant a separate trip to the store.
 Got all that?
 Lastly store your oats in a cool, dry place in a tightly closed container to keep them from going rancid.

-Diet and Nutrition Health Wellness Tips
+Business Health Wellness Tips

 Download our App